 To accomplish this, CIHI contacts the jurisdictional colleges of physicians and surgeons and requests lists that identify non-certified specialist physicians as close as possible to December 31 of the reference year.
 In 2005, CIHI began collecting lists of non-certified specialists from the provinces of Newfoundland and Labrador and Saskatchewan.
 The lists provided in 2005 were also applied to 2004 data for Newfoundland and Labrador and Saskatchewan.
-In 2007, CIHI collected lists of non-certified specialists from Newfoundland and Labrador, Nova Scotia, New Brunswick, Saskatchewan and Yukon.
+In 2007, CIHI collected lists of non-certified specialists from Newfoundland and Labrador, Nova Scotia, New Brunswick, Saskatchewan and the Yukon.
 In 2009, CIHI added lists of non-certified specialists in P.E.I. and Quebec.
 In 2010, CIHI added non-certified specialist data for Alberta.
 As of 2019, Quebec non-certified specialist data is unavailable.
+New Brunswick non-certified specialist data for 2022 was not available at the time of publication.
 The impact is deemed to be minimal; however, caution should be used when comparing years.